The Kyle and Jackie O Show: History

-The Kyle and Jackie O Show commenced on 16 January 2005 on 2Day FM.
-Kyle and Jackie O replaced former 2Day FM breakfast hosts Judith Lucy, Peter Helliar and Kaz Cooke.
+Kyle and Jackie O were cohosts on the Hot30 Countdown since mid-2000, and presented this show until the end of 2003.
+In 2004, The Kyle and Jackie O Show commenced as their own show during the drive time slot for Sydney and Melbourne listeners only.
+They moved to the breakfast time slot on 16 January 2005 for Sydney listeners only, replacing 2Day FM breakfast hosts Judith Lucy, Peter Helliar and Kaz Cooke.

 The show has been Sydney's top-rated FM radio breakfast show for four consecutive years, and the program is a 9-time winner and 36-time finalist of the Australian Commercial Radio Awards.
 From November 2009 until December 2011, Kyle and Jackie O were also broadcast nationally on Saturdays between 3 p.m. and 7 p.m. during the syndicated Take 40 Australia show.

 On 1 November 2013, it was announced the radio show will end on 2Day FM in December 2013 and move to rival station, KIIS 106.5 from January 2014.

 The Kyle and Jackie O Show began on new station KIIS 106.5 on 20 January 2014 with a nightly "best bits" program networked on the KIIS Network (ARN) and regional radio stations.
 The show on KIIS 106.5 instantly went to number 1(FM) in the first radio survey for 2014 with the former radio station 2Day FM failing in the ratings.

 In 2014, Kyle and Jackie O started a new show, The A-List with Kyle and Jackie O which also airs on KIIS 106.5, in Sydney, and exported globally.
 A weekly 3-hour entertainment show featuring the biggest stars and the hottest music in the world, co-produced with Bowserland.

 Together, the prestigious radio show has won a total of 36 radio awards.

+In November 2023, Kyle and Jackie O announced that the show would be networked into Melbourne breakfast on KIIS 101.1 replacing Jase & Lauren from January 2024.
+They also announced that they had signed a landmark deal with ARN.
+In March 2024, it was confirmed that Kyle and Jackie O will launch into Melbourne on 29 April.

+The show has been heard discussing not only discussing gay sex and other sexual acts in detail, but also describing women as 'dogs' based on their appearance.
+The protest group "Mad Fucking Witches" launched a campaign pressuring advertisers to cease their advertising on the show, claiming it is misogynistic.
+While the network acknowledges the show is controversial, they claim it is also what intrigues people to tune in.
+During a separate interview, the company's content director also conceded the show was over sexualised and Sandilands has been asked to tone it down.

+Despite Marcia being one of "few people who could tell Kyle to pipe down", producers are unable to control Mr Sandlilands.
+Channel Seven executives are "concerned" the backlash towards Kyle could affect the reality show, and editors have been ordered to give the pre-filmed season a "PG brush over".